This detailed shirataki noodles recipe and video will teach you how to make the most out of these keto noodles.

 Instructions

 - Bring a medium pot of water to a boil.
-Measure out your butter and Parmesan, and mix the salt, black pepper, and garlic powder in a small bowl.
+Measure out your butter and parmesan, and mix the salt, black pepper, and garlic powder in a small bowl.

-- Using scissors, open the shirataki noodles package.
-Pour its contents into a colander.
-Ignore the slightly fishy smell - it will rinse/cook out.
-Rinse the noodles under cold running water for a full minute.
+- Using scissors, open the shirataki package and pour its contents into a colander.
+Ignore the slightly fishy smell - it will disappear after you boil and toast the noodles.
+Rinse the noodles under cold running water for one minute.
+If the noodles are very long, cut them in half with clean kitchen scissors.

-- Add the salt, pepper and garlic powder, mixing them evenly into the noodles.
-Turn the heat off, and mix in the Parmesan.
+- Add the salt, pepper, and garlic powder, mixing them evenly into the noodles.
+Turn the heat off and mix in the parmesan.
 Serve immediately.

 Notes